Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Generation of scenarios

 The choice of parameters used in our experimental test to sample the scenarios is described in Table~\ref{fig:ActualLDappr}.

-\subsection{Congestion Analysis Correction}
+\subsection{Congestion analysis correction}

-If we study a case where for given load configuration standard AC-OPF outputs solution which is not congested, i.e. solution for which each constraint (on line flows or voltages) is satisfied with a margin, then this scenario does not require any FACTS installations.
-If the whole segment (from the procedure described in the preceding Subsection) is of this ``zero-congestion" type, then obviously do not need to generate many samples representing the segment.
-Instead, we pick one re-scaled base scenario to represent the whole segment.
+If the case is considered in which, for a given load configuration, standard ACOPF outputs a solution that is not congested, i.e., a solution for which each constraint (on line flows or voltages) is satisfied with a margin, then this scenario does not require any FACTS device installation.
+If the whole segment (from the procedure described in the preceding subsection) is of this ``zero-congestion" type, then obviously one does not need to generate many samples for the segment.
+Instead, one rescaled base scenario to represent the whole segment is picked.